When I started my productized service, I wished a complete guide to help me in my productized service journey existed.

 If so, you could have a $10,000 to $50,000/month business which is great as a solo freelancer or agency founder with a small team, especially if you can have 50-60% margins (more on that below!)

 Focusing on a niche gives you a distinct advantage:

 Examples of niches:

-– Tailry: Shopify tasks for a flat monthly fee.
+- Flowout: Webflow maintenance for a monthly fee.